Utility bicycle: Hub gearing

 A hub gear is an important feature of a European city bike.
-A hub gear system provides greater ease-of-use than a derailleur system due to the ability to change gear stationary, smooth changes, the ability to provide a wide range of ratios, and the requirement of little maintenance.
+A hub gear system provides greater ease-of-use than a derailleur system due to the ability to change gear stationary, smooth changes, the ability to provide a wide range of ratios, and little maintenance.

 A geared hub requires only one shifter rather than two, thus is easier to use than the pair of derailleurs which provide a greater number of speeds to sporting bicycles that need them.
 A European city bike or roadster typically has 3, 5, 7, 8 or 11 speeds.
 In a few high-end models, a Rohloff 14-speed geared hub is available.
 Batavus makes several models of full-featured city bikes that have a NuVinci hub with continuously variable drive ratio.
 The NuVinci has nearly the same range as an 8-speed hub (around 300%), selectable at any ratio within the range.
 With most bikes, the bicycle gearing may be scaled up or down as needed, for example by installing a smaller chainring in front and/or larger sprocket in back to facilitate climbing.

 Hub gearing permits the use of a fully enclosed chaincase, which minimizes the need for maintenance.
 A hub gear has lower efficiency than a clean, properly adjusted derailleur system, but retains its efficiency without conscientious cleaning and adjustment.
 A hub gear system is heavier than a derailleur system.
 In a hub gear system, the main moving parts are enclosed, making repair more difficult than with a derailleur system.
 If a geared hub fails, it is sometimes more economical to replace the hub than attempt to repair it.